 There is a wide range of resources available to assist medical professionals.
 The Federation of State Physician Health Programs has a list of those approved treatment centers on its website.
 According to the National Council of State Boards of Nursing nearly 40 states offer some form of a substance abuse treatment program to assist nurses to treatment, monitor their re-entry to work, and continue their career.
 Alternative programs monitor and support the recovering nurse for safe practice.
 Strong recovery programs offer a comprehensive, bio-behavioral, individualized treatment plan.
 PSI’s drug rehab for doctors is a nationally recognized program for evaluation and treatment of medical professionals.

 Rehab for Physicians You Can Trust

 The clinical team at Positive Sobriety Institute has years of combined experience in administering impaired professionals program for drug, alcohol, and prescription drug addictions – drug and alcohol rehab for doctors that is highly tailored, exclusive, and confidential.
 Our clinical team is experienced in balancing the needs of the individual, while working with licensing boards and employers to ensure that our healthcare professionals safely return to productive medical practices.
 We administer rehab for doctors that takes careful precaution to preserve our patients’ reputation, medical license, and career longevity.

 Begin Your Journey to Recovery Today

-At Positive Sobriety Institute, we recognize the passion you have for your healthcare profession and why we hair created the impaired professionals program.
-We know you have a lot to lose – and a lot to gain from recovery.
+At Positive Sobriety Institute, we recognize the passion you have for your healthcare profession and why we have created the impaired professionals program to help you overcome addiction.
+We know you have a lot to lose – and a lot to gain – from recovery.
 Let us help you achieve recovery and return to your career and your life, addiction free.

 Please call the knowledgeable staff at Positive Sobriety Institute today for more information at 855-274-4278.
 We are available 24/7 to answer any questions or concerns you may have.